ietf-wg-wimse/draft-ietf-wimse-s2s-protocol/draft-sheffer-wimse-s2s-protocol.md

       WITs should be refreshed regularly, e.g. on the order of hours.
     * `jti`: A unique identifier for the token.
     * `cnf`: A confirmation claim containing the public key of the workload using the `jwk` member as defined in {{Section 3.2 of RFC7800}}.
-     The workload MUST prove possession of the corresponding private key when presenting the WIT to another party.
+     The WIT MUST NOT be used as a bearer token.
+Instead, it should be used in conjunction with one of the methods in {{dpop-esque-auth}} or {{http-sig-auth}}.

 An example WIT might look like this (all examples, of course, are non-normative and with line breaks and extra space for readability):